gabaod/descenders-terrain-texture-detector/README.md

 use live preview to see where the yellow lines/dots are to know which terrain areas will be changed.

 it automatically makes a backup of your terrain and gives a restore button if you dont like what occurred. as always, backup your project file first before testing.
+YOU ONLY HAVE 1 RESTORE POINT so USE IT if you want to go back to previous terrain